 I do realize now that it was an irrational fear and pressure I put on myself, but I know many moms deal with this same worry.

 Let me point you to this article about why organic food is not superior and why I stopped spending twice as much on organically grown foods.

 As far as cooking baby food at home, there’s a balance.

 You will spend a ton of money on store-bought jars, many of which are so diluted with water, that you get much less of a nutritional value.

 Not to mention that it is extremely easy to have a small pot on the stove cooking some veggies or meat as you prepare your family’s daily dinner.
 You can puree and then freeze the food in containers to have for later days.

 However, there are fruits and veggies that you will want to introduce to your little one, but they are too much of a pain to process yourself or you may not have the fresh variety available.

 For example, raspberries, cherries, kiwi, some tropical fruits, peas, etc. are much easier to buy in already prepared form.

-As you add more children, you will also have less time because you will need to prioritize and it may not be the most important to have homecooked baby food.
+If you add more children, you will also have less time and it may not be the most important to have homecooked baby food.

-So in some cases, you would do good to serve store-bought food because you’re anxiety from doing too much will actually affect your baby a lot more than minuscule food choices.
+So in some cases, you would do good to serve store-bought food because your anxiety from doing too much will actually affect your baby a lot more than minuscule food choices.